Amplitude (NASDAQ:AMPL) Releases FY23 Earnings Guidance

 Institutional Inflows and Outflows

-Institutional investors have recently made changes to their positions in the company.
-Toronado Partners LLC purchased a new stake in Amplitude during the 1st quarter worth about $18,993,000.
-Vanguard Group Inc. lifted its holdings in Amplitude by 32.1% during the 1st quarter.
-Vanguard Group Inc. now owns 3,922,497 shares of the company’s stock worth $72,291,000 after purchasing an additional 952,406 shares in the last quarter.
-State Street Corp lifted its holdings in Amplitude by 512.7% during the 2nd quarter.
-State Street Corp now owns 971,972 shares of the company’s stock worth $13,889,000 after purchasing an additional 813,324 shares in the last quarter.
-Bank of New York Mellon Corp lifted its holdings in Amplitude by 1,972.5% during the 1st quarter.
-Bank of New York Mellon Corp now owns 552,868 shares of the company’s stock worth $10,190,000 after purchasing an additional 526,191 shares in the last quarter.
-Finally, Millennium Management LLC lifted its holdings in Amplitude by 72.4% during the 4th quarter.
-Millennium Management LLC now owns 1,187,182 shares of the company’s stock worth $14,341,000 after purchasing an additional 498,749 shares in the last quarter.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in AMPL.
+Toronado Partners LLC acquired a new position in Amplitude during the first quarter worth about $18,993,000.
+Vanguard Group Inc. boosted its holdings in Amplitude by 32.1% in the 1st quarter.
+Vanguard Group Inc. now owns 3,922,497 shares of the company’s stock valued at $72,291,000 after purchasing an additional 952,406 shares during the last quarter.
+State Street Corp boosted its holdings in Amplitude by 512.7% in the 2nd quarter.
+State Street Corp now owns 971,972 shares of the company’s stock valued at $13,889,000 after purchasing an additional 813,324 shares during the last quarter.
+Bank of New York Mellon Corp boosted its holdings in Amplitude by 1,972.5% in the 1st quarter.
+Bank of New York Mellon Corp now owns 552,868 shares of the company’s stock valued at $10,190,000 after purchasing an additional 526,191 shares during the last quarter.
+Finally, Millennium Management LLC boosted its holdings in Amplitude by 72.4% in the 4th quarter.
+Millennium Management LLC now owns 1,187,182 shares of the company’s stock valued at $14,341,000 after purchasing an additional 498,749 shares during the last quarter.
 Hedge funds and other institutional investors own 40.90% of the company’s stock.

 Amplitude Company Profile